Desktop Hard Drive Data Recovery

 If you have a problem with a SATA ( Serial ATA ) / IDE / SCSI / SOLID STATE hard disk drive, it is almost certain that there will be something that we can do to help.

-Logical Recovery, Eboxlab can recover Deleted files, hard drives that have had an operating system installed upon them, formatted hard disks and more.
+Logical Recovery, Etekkers can recover deleted files, hard drives that have had an operating system installed upon them, formatted hard disks and more.
 If the device works fine but the data is lost, this is the service to help you.

 Prices from $200 and up